 - may be painful

 Without treatment, it can take anywhere from 6 months to 2 years for a wart to go away.
-Ask a doctor to recommend wart removal treatments.
+Ask your doctor to recommend wart removal treatments.

 - a young child or infant has a wart anywhere on the body

-- the wart is on the face, genitals, or rectum
+- the wart is on the face, genitals, or anal area

 - the wart becomes painful or red